Rev Limit: History

 Rev Limit was first previewed in the fourth quarther of 1996 in various magazines, before being showcased running in real-time and playable for the first time to attendees at Shoshinkai 1996 where its visuals received praises, but otherwise it had a mixed reception.
 It was one of the first original racing titles to be announced for the Nintendo 64, and was shown alongside other titles in development from Seta such as Chopper Attack and Eikō no Saint Andrews at the aforementioned event.
 Early previews of the game mentioned playable game modes such as sprint, endurance and drag races but no support for multiplayer, and touted it for a 1997 release.

 Yasuhiko Kikuchi was one of the designers involved with the project, while Harada Noboru served as the leader of the development team during production.
 The title continued to be previewed in magazines and was demonstrated once again to the public at Nintendo Space World 1997, now touted for a 1998 release, and planned as the first title for Seta's own Aleck 64 arcade board.
-Although the game falied to make an appearance at E3 1998, Seta reassured that the title was still on scheduled to be published despite kept being delayed.
+Although the game failed to make an appearance at E3 1998, Seta reassured that the title was still on scheduled to be published despite kept being delayed.
 However, despite being now planned for release on the 64DD, Seta started to face financial constrains in the late 1990s that diminished their output as a result, which would eventually lead to the cancellation of the game for both Nintendo 64 and arcades.

 In 2016, a prototype cartridge containing a 1999 build of Rev Limit was sold off at Yahoo!
 Auctions in Japan, containing various differences compared to other previously showcased versions of the game, as well as grammatical errors.